Call4Cloud | MMP-C | Autopilot | Device Preparation

 Value: <enabled/><data id=”ApprovedUsbPrintDevices_List” value=”03F0/8117,03F0/8217″/>

-Wondering where the 03f0/8117 stands for?
+Wondering what the 03f0/8117 stands for?
 The VID/PID.
-You could open the device manager to get them?
+Could you open the device manager to get them?

 When you don’t want to take a look in the device manager to find them, please visit this Device Hunt website